gdbooks/LegacyOpenGL/Chapter6/blend_practice.md

 * Set the alpha component of the green sphere at 1
 * Set the alpha component of the blue sphere to 0.25
 * Set the alpha component of the red sphere to 0.5

+Having made these changes, your scene should now look like this: